Techtesh/AWS-CLF-C01-test/Questions.md

 ### Under the shared responsibility model which of the following areas are the customer's responsibility?
 (Select TWO)

 - [ ] Firmware upgrades of network infrastructure.
-- [ ] Patching of operating systems.
+- [y] Patching of operating systems.
 - [ ] Patching of the underlying hypervisor.
 - [ ] Physical security of data centers.
-- [ ] Configuration of the security group.
+- [y] Configuration of the security group.

 **[⬆ Back to Top](#table-of-contents)**